-The retrospective double-cohort study observed patients visiting the Kaiser Permanente health care system, comparing those who visited the health system between March 17 and May 18, 2020—during California’s shelter-in-place period—with those who visited the health system between March and May 2019.
+The retrospective, double-cohort study observed patients visiting the Kaiser Permanente health care system, comparing those who visited the health system between March 17 and May 18, 2020—during California’s shelter-in-place period—to those who visited the health system between March and May 2019.

-“The COVID-19 pandemic drover operational changes in Kaiser Permanente California,” said Annie Tang, MD, researcher at Kaiser Permanente Northern California’s Permanente Medical Group Breast Research Collaborative, adding that on March 17, 2020, when the California shelter-in-place order was initiated, “Breast cancer guidelines were developed within our large integrated health care system of 22 hospitals, all outreach for mammography screenings were held but women who wished to have screening were still accommodated, elective surgeries were stopped, and cancer surgeries were continued.”
+“The COVID-19 pandemic drove operational changes in Kaiser Permanente California,” said Annie Tang, MD, researcher at Kaiser Permanente Northern California’s Permanente Medical Group Breast Research Collaborative.
+She said that on March 17, 2020, when the California shelter-in-place order was initiated, “Breast cancer guidelines were developed within our large integrated health care system of 22 hospitals, all outreach for mammography screenings were held, but women who wished to have screening were still accommodated, elective surgeries were stopped, and cancer surgeries were continued.”

-There were 703 patients with newly diagnosed disease identified in the 2019 period compared with 250 during the shelter-in-place period, representing a 64% drop in the number of patients who received a diagnosis and potentially highlighting that there were 453 patients who had undiagnosed disease during this time, said Tang.
+There were 703 patients with newly diagnosed disease identified in the 2019 period, compared with 250 during the shelter-in-place period, representing a 64% drop in the number of patients who received a diagnosis and potentially highlighting that there were 453 patients who had undiagnosed disease during this time, Tang said.

-“As screening mammography rates return to prepandemic levels, our system must prepare for a likely surge of new breast cancer diagnoses,” said Tang.
+“As screening mammography rates return to prepandemic levels, our system must prepare for a likely surge of new breast cancer diagnoses,” Tang said.
 “We will continue to monitor breast cancer screening rates, breast cancer diagnosis, and treatment trends for future research.”

 Although the majority of initial treatment was surgery for both 2020 and 2019, the percentage of patients getting surgery decreased in 2020 (71% vs 83%) as the percentage of patients getting chemotherapy as initial treatment increased (15% vs 10%).
 More patients also underwent neoadjuvant hormone therapy in 2020 (5% vs 0%).